 It can be helpful to talk with others who understand what you're going through.
 They may be able to provide advice or tips on living with amnesia.
 Ask your health care provider to recommend a support group in your area for people with amnesia and their loved ones.

 If an underlying cause for the amnesia is identified, there are national organizations that can provide additional information and support.
 Examples include:

 Preparing for an appointment

-You're likely to start by seeing your family doctor or a general practitioner.
-However, you may then be referred to a doctor who specializes in disorders of the brain and nervous system (neurologist).
+You're likely to start by seeing your primary care provider.
+However, you may then be referred to a specialist in disorders of the brain and nervous system, also called a neurologist.

 What you can do